OntimizeWeb/docs/_o_components/23-o-table.component.md

 If column attr is present in *visible-columns* attribute from its parent *o-table* directive or *o-table* directive contains inner *o-table-column* elements then this data will appear in the content of the table.

+The o-table directive can contains inner o-table-column elements, using renderers define on them.

 {% capture tableColumnCapture %}
 {% include o-component-single.md comp="tableColumn" %}
 {% endcapture %}